engineerjoe440/KRNCApps/RanchHand/README.md

 ## Service Command Line Features
 The Ranch Hand windows service is typically managed by means of the update and installer tool, or the Ranch Hand application itself, but the service can also be managed directly in a console.
-The full list of control options is listed below.
+The standard list of control options is listed below as it would otherwise be shown in a console printout.
+An additional command `--kill` is also available, and will identify the PID of the service and force kill it.
+This operation is normally unnecessary, however, it can be useful in debugging.

 ```console
 $> RanchHandService.exe